w3c-fedid/FedCM/README.md

 Much of this explainer is evolving as a result of this field experimentation.

-It is an active area of investigation the order in which these APIs and controlls rollout and the precise time.
+It is an active area of investigation the order in which these APIs and controls rollout and the precise time.

 # Further Reading